Salter Street Films: History

-The company was founded by brothers Paul and Michael Donovan in 1983.
-Paul was trained as a director at the London Film School; Michael graduated from Dalhousie University’s Law School and began as a producer of Paul's film projects.
+Salter Street Films was founded by brothers Paul and Michael Donovan in 1983.
+Paul was trained as a director at the London Film School; Michael graduated from Dalhousie University’s Law School and started as a producer of Paul's film projects.
 Salter Street Films was named after the street in Halifax, Nova Scotia, where Paul and Michael had been living.

-The company began life with early problems.
-Its first major feature film was Def-Con 4 (1985), which eventually became profitable, but other pictures such as George's Island (1989), Buried on Sunday (1992), and Paint Cans (1994), though critically acclaimed, were money-losers.
-The company's salvation turned out to be the science fiction series Lexx, which was a hit in Germany, Russia, and Eastern Europe.
-This Canadian-German co-production went on to become a lucrative money-maker through international sales and was one of the first shows to develop a cult following almost exclusively through the Internet.
+The company started life with early problems.
+Its first major feature film was Def-Con 4 (1985), which eventually became profitable, but other films such as George's Island (1989), Buried on Sunday (1992), and Paint Cans (1994), though critically acclaimed, were money-losers.
+The company's salvation turned out to be the sci-fi TV series Lexx, which was a hit in Germany, Russia, and Eastern Europe.
+This Canadian-German co-production went on to become a lucrative money-maker through international sales and was one of the first shows to develop a cult following almost exclusively through online.